 In 1662 Charles married Portuguese infanta Catherine of Braganza, daughter of King John IV (she is buried in Portugal).
 They had no children but Charles had 13 children by various mistresses.

-Charles rode into London on 29 May 1660 to popular acclaim.
-Due to the lengthy preparations and the fact that a new set of regalia had to be made for the occasion, as the previous set had been melted down during the Commonwealth period, his coronation did not take place in the Abbey until 23 April 1661.
+Charles rode into London on 29th May 1660 to popular acclaim.
+Due to the lengthy preparations and the fact that a new set of regalia had to be made for the occasion, as the previous set had been melted down during the Commonwealth period, his coronation did not take place in the Abbey until 23rd April 1661.
 The cost was over £12,000.
 Samuel Pepys, the famous diarist, was at the ceremony and detailed the service in his diary.
 This coronation was the last time the traditional procession from the Tower of London took place.
+It was the first time that tiered seating was constructed in the transepts so that the congregation could see the ceremony.
+Previously a specially built raised 'theatre' of wood had been built in the lantern for the ceremony and the monarch had to ascend steps to the throne.

 Burial and wax effigy